yashpatelphd/DoS-Attack-with-Metasploit/README.md

 This exercise has demonstrated how a SYN flood attack can disrupt a system’s resources, providing valuable insights into network defense and traffic analysis for mitigation strategies.

-Remember: Always respect ethical boundaries and use this knowledge to improve network security, not to harm or disrupt others.
+Remember: Always respect ethical boundaries and use this knowledge to improve cyber security, not to harm or disrupt others.

 #